That evening, Hogetsu hurried into Eikou’s study. He said, catching his breath, “I heard there was bit of a commotion here earlier today.”

 “The killer getting killed is reaping his just desserts—at least that’s how it seems to me when I look at Shudatsu.
 But I can’t help wondering if my friend would have the same reaction.
-Naturally, there’s no comparing a government-sanctioned execution with the actions of individual killing somebody for selfish motives.
-However, when the times comes for the sword to fall, an individual will have to take Shudatsu’s life from him.”
+Naturally, there’s no comparing a government-sanctioned execution with the actions of individual killing for selfish motives.
+However, when the time comes for the sword to fall, an individual will have to take Shudatsu’s life from him.”

 “Except,” Jokyuu interjected in a calm voice, “they would probably borrow soldiers from the Ministry of Summer to do the actual deed.
 Putting it this way does give me pause, but soldiers are inured to the killing and injuring of others.”

 “Is that really the case?
 When it comes to taking criminals into custody and quelling insurrections, the soldier is putting himself in a killed or be killed situation.
 Is the violence dispensed in such cases commensurate with hauling a prisoner—bound so that he cannot resist—to the gallows?”